Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Model and Quench

 $\bullet $ {\em Integrable XX model}: $d, \Delta, \lambda =0$.
 This Hamiltonian can be mapped onto a system of noninteracting spinless fermions, being trivially solvable~\cite{Jordan1928}.

 $\bullet $ {\em Integrable XXZ model}: $\Delta\neq 0$ and $d, \lambda=0$ .
 This model is solved by means of the Bethe ansatz~\cite{Bethe1931}.

 $\bullet $ {\em Chaotic impurity model}: $\Delta, d \neq 0$ and $\lambda=0$.
-The addition of a single impurity close to the middle of the chain in the presence of NN couplings can bring the system into the chaotic domain~\cite{Santos2004,Barisic2009,Santos2011,Torres2014local} provided $d \lesssim 1$.
+The addition to the XXZ Hamiltonian of a single impurity close to the middle of the chain can bring the system into the chaotic domain~\cite{Santos2004,Barisic2009,Santos2011,Torres2014PRE} provided $d \lesssim 1$.
 If the defect becomes too large it splits the system in two independent and integrable chains.
 The onset of chaos is caused by the interplay between the Ising interaction and the impurity.
 In contrast, the addition of $d$ to the XX model does not affect its integrability.

 $\bullet $ {\em Chaotic NNN model}: $\Delta, \lambda \neq 0 $ and $d=0$.
 The addition of couplings between second neighbors breaks integrability~\cite{Kudo2004,Kudo2005,Gubin2012,Torres2013}.